SoftwareAG/c8y-docs/src/documents/guides/reference-guide/cumulocity-event-language.html.md

           "Lorem ipsum dolor sit amet, consectetur adipisicing elit..."
         from OtherStream

 Of course in most cases email message need be generated in dynamic way.
 It can be achieved by simple String concatenation or using javascript.
-In below example javascript "format(text, params)" function replaces all occurrences of "{?number?}" in the text by corresponding parameter.
+In below example javascript "format(text, params)" function replaces all occurrences of "{\<\<number\>\>}" in the text by corresponding parameter.

     expression string js:prepareEmailText(temp, state) [
         function format(text, params){